What is ERP? Definition, Industry-Specific Uses & Examples

 - Automatic updates: Your vendor handles maintenance and rolls out updates on the server side, so you're always running the latest version.

-- Scalability: Cloud-based ERP delivers the agility and scalability your business needs as it grows—add users, locations, or features without a full system overhaul.
+- Scalability: Cloud-based ERP delivers the agility your business needs as it grows.
+Add users, locations, or features without a full system overhaul.

 - AI-powered insights: Modern cloud ERP platforms increasingly leverage AI to streamline operations and generate real-time insights that help you make faster, smarter decisions.